 - 1½ tablespoons olive oil

 - 2 large onions, quartered and thinly sliced (use yellow or red, or one of each)

 - 3 to 4 cloves garlic, thinly sliced

 - Half of one 12.3-ounce package firm silken tofu

 - ½ teaspoon salt

 - 1 cup vegan mozzarella-style shredded cheese, such as Daiya

-- 1/4 to 1/2 cup oil-cured pitted black olives, such as Kalamata
+- ⅓ cup oil-cured pitted black olives, such as Kalamata, chopped

 - Leaves from a sprig of fresh rosemary, or dried rosemary to taste

-Place the crust on a baking sheet or a pizza stone.
+- Place the crust on a baking sheet or a pizza stone.
 Spread the pureed tofu evenly over the surface of the crust with a baking spatula.
-Sprinkle with vegan cheese, if using.
-When the onion mixture is done, that becomes the next layer.
+Sprinkle with the vegan cheese.

 Note: If you have a baked sweet potato on hand, or if you just want to pre-bake it in the microwave oven until done but still a little firm, that’s fine, too, and you can skip the step of roasting it.